 If a tooth is missing, the tooth that would normally bite down on it can start erupting further, into the space that was previously occupied by the missing tooth.
-This can make future dental work to replace the missing tooth (such as dentures, bridges or implants) difficult to accomplish, as the original space is being reduced by the opposite tooth.
+This makes the tooth harder to clean, and therefore more likely to decay.
+The tooth also experiences different forces from the opposing teeth, leading to increased wear and tear and associated problems.
+Overeruption can also make future dental work to replace the missing tooth (such as dentures, bridges or implants) difficult to accomplish, as the original space is being reduced by the opposite tooth.

 Similar to overeruption, if a tooth is missing, the teeth next to it can slowly move into the gap that is remaining, resulting in a tilted tooth.
 This can make it harder to chew on these teeth, and can affect the appearance of your smile.
-It can also make replacing that missing tooth in time more difficult given the reduced space.
+Tilting also makes these teeth much harder to clean, and therefore more likely to decay.
+The teeth can experience forces from the opposite teeth that they aren’t designed to.
+This puts these teeth at higher risk of requiring dental work.
+Tilting can also make replacing that missing tooth in time more difficult given the reduced space.

 If you have a tooth that is causing you difficulties, your Floss Dentist can provide you with personalised guidance.
 Please contact our friendly team to organise a consultation at our Wellington Point or Victoria Point practice.